Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Introduction

 We underline three main contributions of this work:

-\begin{itemize} \item Firstly, the design, implementation and experimental validation of a Positive-Unlabelled (PU) learning method for gene prioritisation, and apply it to improve the identification of DR-related genes among ageing-related genes.
-In this task, our method significantly outperformed existing state-of-the-art, non-PU methods in all three used predictive performance metrics, on real-world ageing-related gene datasets. \item Secondly, the use of the proposed PU learning method to produce a more reliable list of top candidate DR-related genes, compared to Magdaleno et al.'s \cite{vega2022machine} state-of-the-art approach, owing to the our method's superior performance in computational experiments. \item Lastly, a curation of the relevant literature, which identified evidence supporting the potential DR-relatedness of our method's top candidate genes, further motivating wet-lab experiments that could validate the predicted DR-relatedness of the proposed genes. \end{itemize}
+\begin{itemize} \item Firstly, the design, implementation and experimental validation of a PU learning method for gene prioritisation, and its application to improve the identification of DR-related genes among ageing-related genes.
+In this task, our method significantly outperformed the existing state-of-the-art (non-PU) method in all three used predictive performance metrics, on real-world ageing-related gene datasets, while reducing the required computational overhead to train and employ the model for DR-related gene identification. \item Secondly, the novel use of the proposed PU Learning method to produce a more reliable list of top candidate DR-related genes, compared to Magdaleno et al.'s \mbox{\cite{vega2022machine}} state-of-the-art approach, owing to our method's superior performance in computational experiments. \item Lastly, a curation of the relevant literature, which identified evidence supporting the potential DR-relatedness of our method's top candidate genes, further motivating wet-lab experiments that could validate the predicted DR-relatedness of the proposed genes. \end{itemize}

 The remainder of this paper is structured as follows.
-In Section \ref{sec:background}, we discuss the overall task and existing approaches to predict DR-related genes, highlighting their limitations and the need for PU Learning.
+In Section \mbox{\ref{sec:background}} we discuss our target task and existing methodology for identifying new DR-related genes, highlight its limitations, and introduce basic notions of the PU Learning ML paradigm and the need for it in the task.
 Section \ref{sec:proposal} presents our proposed PU Learning method, detailing how it enhances the training process to improve classifiers' power.
 In Section \ref{sec:setup}, we describe the experimental setup, including features, classifiers and evaluation metrics.
 Section \ref{sec:results} presents the results of our experiments, comparing our PU Learning approach against the state-of-the-art non-PU approach.
 Section \ref{sec:conclusions} concludes the paper and discusses avenues for future research.